lcaohoanq/Java-Issues/orm/README.md

   </dependencies>
 ```

-- Config build for `persistence.xml`
+- In case we do not use Spring Boot, must be manually config the build process, which mean let the final product still remain the connection with `persistence.xml` file

 ```java
 <build>